jdera/obks/src/data/blog/amazing_scenery-part1.md

   - amazing
   - scenery
   - provoking
-description: A gallery of strangely "real-life" places to explore and contemplate.
+description: A gallery of strangely "real-life" places and things to explore and contemplate.
 canonicalURL: https://www.openbooks.ink/
 ---